pytroll/pytroll-collectors/doc/source/index.rst

 .. _cat:

-cat
+cat.py
-^^^
+^^^^^^

-Concatenates granules or segments to a single file.
+Concatenates granules or segments from NOAA and Metop level 0 data to a single file.
 This may be a useful step before using external software for preprocessing data.
-You will need `Kai`_ from EUMETSAT to concatenate MetOp AVHRR granules.
+In particular, AAPP removes some scanlines from each end of the granule, so processing single granules will leave gaps between them.
+You will need `Kai`_ from EUMETSAT to concatenate Metop granules (but not for NOAA granules).
 Cat listens to input messages via posttroll according to topics defined in the configuration file.
 Upon completion, it will publish a posttroll message with topic defined in the configuration file.

 The kai configuration file is in the INI format and should have one ore more sections.
 Each section may have the following fields: